Adroiti/docs-for-code-review-tools/tfsec/google-compute-disk-encryption-required.md

-Pattern: Use of plaintext key for compute disk encryption
+Pattern: Use of plain-text key for Google Compute disk encryption

 Issue: -